benbalter/benbalter.github.com/_posts/2014-10-08-open-source-licensing-for-government-attorneys.md

 * **Derivative work** - There are nuances within the particular license, but for most cases, if the new code depends on the original, copyleft-licensed code, such as a WordPress theme or a Drupal module, it is considered a derivative work subject to the copyleft requirements.

 * **Distribution** - The copyleft requirements are not triggered unless the derivative work is distributed.
 Agencies are free to make derivative works and maintain that work as a closed-source project.
 When the underlying source code is published to the public, distribution is clear.
 Less clear is distribution to other business units within the same agency, or with other agency.
-Unless licensed under the AGPL license, using the code as part of a hosted service (e.g., a website) does not trigger that requirement.
+Unless licensed under the AGPL license, using the code as part of a hosted service (for example, a website) does not trigger that requirement.

 When faced with copyleft restrictions, an agency should release code under the least-restrictive means available under the circumstances, which is often the copyleft license itself.
 While the government's particular code may not be subject to copyright (see below), the project as a whole is encumbered by upstream license restrictions, and thus the agency does not have the right to release the code under less-restrictive terms.